pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-2/article.md

 ![alert example](https://raw.githubusercontent.com/pluralsight/guides/master/images/1fde8c90-c987-4760-9198-7c33727710a7.gif)

-In a real world scenario, alerts can be created when a server returns certain results.
+In a real-world scenario, alerts can be created when a server returns certain results.
 For example, in the snippet below, an `AddAlertAction` is called once the application resolves a server-side request:

 ```
   @Effect() deleteStudent = this._actions.ofType(student.ActionTypes.DELETE_STUDENT)